hjdhjd/homebridge-doorbird/README.md

 `homebridge-doorbird` is a plugin for Homebridge.
 Giving you a basic experience with your [DoorBird](https://www.doorbird.com) unit.

-It connects a motion sensor to your DoorBird unit, acting on doorbell activity.
-Add the motion sensor to the same room as the camera stream (use [FFMpeg plugin](https://github.com/KhaosT/homebridge-camera-ffmpeg)) and activate notifications on the sensor if you want iOS notifications pushed to your Home screen (requires a HomeKit Hub e.g. Apple TV or iPad).
+It connects a motion sensor to your DoorBird unit, acting on doorbell and a separate motion sensor for motion activity.
+Add the motion sensors to the same room as the camera stream (use [FFMpeg plugin](https://github.com/KhaosT/homebridge-camera-ffmpeg)) and activate notifications on the sensors if you want iOS notifications pushed to your Home screen (requires a HomeKit Hub e.g. Apple TV or iPad).

 ## Installation